Road resurfacing

 How will this affect my pets?

 On working days, please take extra care to secure your pet.
-If your pet has an allergy, keep them inside with the windows closed or consider keeping them away from the works.
+If your pet has an allergy, keep them inside with the windows closed and / or consider keep them away from the works.

 If your pet walks in bitumen, please let the onsite contractor know.
 It can be removed with baby oil or a citrus based solvent and then washed with warm soapy water.